EscolarProgramming/NVDARemotePublic/README.md

 You found an issue, which is not listed above and has not already been reported?
 Then feel free to open a new issue :)

 # Support me
 You want to support me?
 Thank you very much!
-You could do it via [Ko-Fi](https://ko-fi.com/mjssoft) or via [PayPal](https://paypal.me/mjssoft)
+You could do it via [PayPal](https://paypal.me/mjssoft)